How to Make Paper Cloth – a Tutorial

 For options on what to do with your paper cloth check out Kristin Roach’s cool e-book Paper.
 Card.
 Ribbon. that I recently reviewed here.
 In it you’ll find patterns for cool sewing projects designed for cloth paper.
 I made postcards (!) from some of my paper cloth – I’ll show them in my next post.

-This is the paper cloth looked like when it was dry:
+This is what the paper cloth looked like when it had dried completely:

 Let me know what you make!